spacetelescope/jwst/docs/jwst/associations/association_reference.rst

 new association.

 Any override of this method is expected to first call `super`.
-On success, any further initializations may be performed.
+On success, any further initialization may be performed.

 Implementing `add()`
 ^^^^^^^^^^^^^^^^^^^^